 I was never able to get that all encompassing frontal view of the falls thanks to the hill.
 However, I can only imagine how the situation would change completely if that hill were to be gone.
 I often wondered how much time it would take before that hill would completely erode away.

 In any case, I went back up the way I came to rejoin Julie and complete the hike.
 However, I did notice other people who reached the basin area further downstream.
 I believe this was where that path I didn't take ultimately would've gone.
 That path was probably the more official path judging by its width and gentle grade.
 The one I took almost felt like a scramble and I figured it would probably be more prone to closure due to exposure to dropoffs, tree roots, and erosion.

-Even though this waterfall was pretty straightforward to see, Julie and I almost missed experiencing the falls the way we described in this write-up.
+Even though this waterfall was pretty straightforward to see, Julie and I almost missed experiencing the falls the way we described it above in this write-up.
 The reason why was because the signposted turnoff leading to the car park was not visible going west on Hwy 1 (i.e. the way we were headed), but it was definitely visible heading east on Hwy 1.

 Initially, we ended up getting off at the unsealed Beaverfoot Road (another 5.7km west of the official turnoff for Wapta Falls), which seemed remote.
 Ultimately, we ended up with a real distant and partial view of the falls after driving 10km on the unsealed road, which had its share of potholes.

 This was an instance where it paid to not listen to the GPS, which led us here in the first place.
 But it definitely didn't help given the lack of signage in a particular direction of travel either.

 For additional context, Lake Louise was about 57km (45 minutes drive) north of Banff, 182km (2 hours drive) west of Calgary, 232km (3 hours drive) south of Jasper, and 469km (4.5 hours drive) southwest of Edmonton.